 Shares granted under this performance share plan generally follow the same rules as for previous performance share plans.
-However, and to reflect the need for retention and to align more with U.S. practice, Millicom have added time vested Restricted Stock Units ("RSU's") as a component of the LTI 2021 representing 35% of the award.
-The RSU's will vest at the end of three years depending on satisfactory service condition.
+How ever, for LTI 2021 plan, Millicom had added a time vesting Restricted Stock Units ("RSU's") representing 35% of the total award.
+The RSU's will be vesting at the end of three years depending on satisfactory service condition.
+RSU's have been removed from the plan rules from 2022.
 The Relative TSR, which account for 20% of the award, will be measured over the 10 trading days before / after December 31 of the last year of the corresponding three-year measurement period.
-The Service Revenue (15%) and Operating Cash Flow after Leases ("OCFaL") (30%) performance conditions will not be measured based on a CAGR anymore but on the actual cumulative achievement against the 3-year cumulative targets to better reflect the performance over the three-year period rather than simply the end point as is the case with a CAGR target.
+The Service Revenue (LTI 2022: 30%; LTI 2021: 15%) and Operating Cash Flow after Leases ("OCFaL") (LTI 2022: 50%; LTI 2021: 30%) performance conditions will not be measured based on a CAGR anymore but on the actual cumulative achievement against the 3-year cumulative targets to better reflect the performance over the three-year period rather than simply the end point as is the case with a CAGR target.